Bladder Control Problems (Urinary Incontinence)Return to Overview Page

-To limit nighttime trips to the bathroom, you may want to stop drinking liquids a few hours before bedtime, but only if your doctor suggests it.
-Limiting foods and drinks with caffeine, such as chocolate, tea, coffee, and carbonated beverages, may help to reduce leaks.
+To limit nighttime trips to the bathroom, you may want to stop drinking liquids a few hours before bedtime, but only if your health care professional suggests it.
+Limiting foods and drinks with caffeine, such as chocolate, tea, coffee, and carbonated beverages, may help reduce leaks.
 You should also limit alcoholic drinks, which can increase how much urine your body makes.

-Be physically active.
 Although you may not feel like being physically active when you have UI, regular physical activity is important for weight management and good overall health.
-Even something like walking can improve your health.
+Activities such as walking, swimming, biking, and dancing can improve your health.
 If you’re concerned about not having a bathroom nearby during physical activity, find a place with nearby restrooms, such as a shopping mall, community park, or local gym.

-Keep a healthy weight.
-Your chances of developing UI and other diseases, like diabetes, are higher if you’re overweight or have obesity.
+Your chances of developing UI and other diseases, such as diabetes, are higher if you’re overweight or have obesity.
 Losing weight can help you have fewer leaks, and avoiding weight gain may prevent UI.
-Studies suggest that, as your body mass index (BMI) increases, you’re more likely to leak.2 If you’re overweight or have obesity, talk with your doctor about how to lose weight.
+Studies suggest that as your body mass index (BMI) increases, you’re more likely to leak.4 If you’re overweight or have obesity, talk with your health care professional about how to lose weight.

-Avoid constipation.
-Constipation, can make urinary tract health worse and can lead to UI.
-Talk with your doctor about drinking more liquids and eating enough fiber to help avoid constipation.
-Doctors use medicines called antimuscarinics, such as oxybutynin and tolterodine, tricyclic antidepressants, and beta-3 agonists to treat UI, but they can cause constipation.
+Constipation can make urinary tract health worse and can lead to UI.
+Talk with your health care professional about drinking more liquids and eating enough fiber to avoid constipation.
+Health care professionals use medicines called anticholinergics, tricyclic antidepressants, and beta-3 agonists to treat UI, but they can cause constipation.

-Stop smoking.
 If you smoke, get help to stop smoking.
 Quitting smoking at any age is good for your bladder health and overall health.
 Smoking raises your chances of developing stress incontinence, because smoking causes chronic, or long-lasting, coughing.
-You might improve your UI if you’re able to stop coughing.3
+You might improve your UI if you’re able to stop coughing.5

 Smoking also causes most cases of bladder cancer.
-Some people say smoking makes their bladder more irritated.
+Some people say smoking irritates their bladder.

 Train your bladder

-Bladder training is when you urinate on a schedule to help reduce leaking.
-Based on a bladder diary (PDF, 487.59 KB) , your doctor may suggest using the bathroom on a regular schedule, called timed voiding.
+Bladder training is when you urinate on a schedule to reduce leaking.
+Your health care professional may use your bladder diary (PDF, 487.59 KB) to suggest you use the bathroom on a regular schedule, called timed voiding.
 Gradually lengthening the time between trips to the bathroom can help stretch your bladder so it can hold more urine.
-Record your daily bathroom habits so you and your doctor can review your diary.
+Record your daily bathroom habits so you and your health care professional can review your diary.

 Do pelvic floor muscle exercises

 Strong pelvic floor muscles hold in urine better than weak muscles.
-You can make your pelvic floor muscles stronger by doing Kegel exercises.
+You can strengthen your pelvic floor muscles by doing Kegel exercises.
 These exercises involve tightening and relaxing the muscles that control urine flow.
-A review of studies showed that women who received pelvic floor muscle training were much more likely to have improvement in their leaking than those women who didn’t get training.4 You should not do pelvic floor exercises while you’re urinating.
+Researchers found that women who received pelvic floor muscle training had fewer leaks per day than women who didn’t receive training.6 You should not do pelvic floor exercises while you’re urinating.

 Men can also benefit from pelvic floor muscle exercises.
 Strengthening these muscles may help a man leak urine less often, especially dribbling after urination.

 You don’t need special equipment for Kegel exercises.
-However, you can learn how to perform Kegel exercises properly by using biofeedback.
+However, if you are unsure whether you are doing the exercises correctly, you can learn how to perform Kegel exercises properly by using biofeedback, electrical stimulation, or both.
 Biofeedback uses special sensors to measure muscle contractions that control urination.

 Control your urge to urinate

-You may be able to suppress, or control, the strong urge to urinate, called urge or urgency suppression.
+You may be able to control, or suppress, the strong urge to urinate, which is called urge or urgency suppression.
 With this type of bladder training, you can worry less about finding a bathroom in a hurry.
-Some people distract themselves to take their mind off needing to urinate.
+Some people distract themselves to take their minds off needing to urinate.
 Other people find that long, relaxing breaths or holding still can help.
 Doing pelvic floor exercises to strengthen your pelvic floor also can help control the urge to urinate.
 Quick, strong squeezes of the pelvic floor muscles can help suppress urgency when it occurs, which may help you get to the toilet before you leak.

-How can my doctor treat my bladder control problem?
+How can my health care professional treat my bladder control problem?

-If you can’t manage your UI using self-care and new habits, your doctor may prescribe medicine, a medical device, a bulking agent, or—as a last resort—surgery to help treat UI.
+If lifestyle changes aren’t working for you, your health care professional may prescribe medicine, a medical device, a bulking agent, or—as a last resort—surgery to help treat UI.

-For urgency incontinence your doctor may prescribe one of the following medicines in a pill, liquid, or patch to relax your bladder
+Urgency incontinence may be treated with one of the following medicines as a pill, liquid, or patch to relax your bladder